Being kind and compassionate benefits the heart

 “Be kind and compassionate” is therefore not a religious or philosophical precept, but a recommendation of the old Chinese masters to cultivate a quiet mind.

-A link between generosity and grey matter
+A link between generosity and gray matter

-So, even if we don’t do it out of altruism, why not practice kindness, generosity or compassion more often?
-This practice of kindness will help us to find our inner sun, joy, and improve our health.
+These studies demonstrate a link between altruistic acts, generosity, and kindness, and health and happiness.
+We’ve all experienced this at least once.
+So, even if we don’t do it out of altruism, why not practice kindness, generosity, or compassion more often?
+This practice of kindness will help us find our inner sunshine, joy, and improve our health.

-Giving to others, rather than indulging in nar-cissistic desires, brings lasting well-being.
+Giving to others, rather than indulging in narcissistic desires, brings lasting well-being.

 0 Comments